-Of course, adopting the Three R's approach can pose additional questions.
+Adopting the Three R's approach can pose additional questions.
 For example, when should you reorganize?
-In order to properly determine when a REORG is needed, you'll have to look at statistics.
+In order to properly determine when a REORG is needed you'll have to look at statistics.
 This means looking at either RUNSTATS or Real-Time Statistics (RTS).
-So, perhaps it should be at least Four R's - in other words:
+So, perhaps it should be at least 4 R's - in other words:

-1. RUNSTATS or RTS,
+- 1. RUNSTATS or RTS

-2. REORG,
+- 2. REORG

-3. RUNSTATS, and
+- 3. RUNSTATS

-4. REBIND.
+- 4. REBIND

 Now it is true that some folks don't rely on statistics to schedule a REORG.
 Instead, they just build the JCL to REORG their database objects when they create the object.
 So they create a table space then build the REORG job and schedule it to run monthly, or quarterly, or on some regular basis.
-This is better than no RE-ORG at all, but it is probably not the best approach because you are most likely either reorganizing too soon (in which case, you waste the CPU cycles to do the REORG) or you are reorganizing too late (in which case, performance is suffering for a period of time before the REORG runs).
+This is better than no REORG at all, but it is probably not the best approach because you are most likely either reorganizing too soon (in which case you waste the CPU cycles to do the REORG) or you are reorganizing too late (in which case performance is suffering for a period of time before the REORG runs).
 Better to base your REORGs off of statistics and thresholds using either RUNSTATS or RTS.

-Statistics are the fuel that makes the optimizer function properly.
-Without accurate statistics, there is little hope that the optimizer will formulate the best access path to retrieve your data.
+Without accurate statistics there is little hope that the optimizer will formulate the best access path to retrieve your data.
 If the optimizer doesn't have accurate information on the size, organization, and particulars of your data then it will be creating access paths based on either default or inaccurate statistics.
-Incorrect statistics will probably cause bad choices to be made - such as choosing a merge-scan join when a nested loop join would be better, or failure to invoke sequential prefetch, or using the wrong index - or no index at all.
+Incorrect statistics will cause bad choices to be made - such as choosing a merge-scan join when a nested loop join would be better, or failure to invoke sequential prefetch, or using the wrong index - or no index at all.
 And the problem of inaccurate statistics is pervasive.
 There are shops out there that never, or rarely, run RUNSTATS to gather up-to-date statistics.
 Make sure yours is not one of those shops!

 When should you run RUNSTATS?
-One answer is: "As frequently as possible based on how often your data changes."
-This means that you will need to know a thing or two about your data growth patterns.
-To properly determine a schedule for statistics you need to know things about your data: what is its make-up, how is it used, how fast does it grow, and how often does it change?
+One answer is "As frequently as possible based on how often your data changes."
+To do this you will need to know a thing or two about your data growth patterns: what is its make-up, how is it used, how fast does it grow, and how often does it change?
 These patterns will differ for every table space in your system.